asimwe1/rust_chatapp/site/guide/3-overview.md

 `#[rocket::main]` is useful when a handle to the `Future` returned by `launch()` is desired, or when the return value of [`launch()`] is to be inspected.
-The [errors example] for instance, inspects the return value.
+The [error handling example] for instance, inspects the return value.

 [`launch()`]: @api/rocket/struct.Rocket.html#method.launch
-[errors example]: @example/errors
+[error handling example]: @example/error-handling

 ## Futures and Async